What kinds of spiders can you find in Maine?

-Today, you are going to learn about 21 spiders that live in Maine.
+Today, you will learn about the most common spiders that live in Maine.

 Wolf Spider Range Map